April CubbageAssistant Sociology Professor

 A.A., Speech Communications, Orange Coast College, 1997

-Professor Cubbage-Vega (aka Professor Cubbage) is an Assistant Sociology Professor, prior to joining Saddleback she taught at both Riverside Community College and the University of California Riverside.
+Professor Cubbage is an Associate Sociology Professor and Chair of Women's and Gender Studies at Saddleback College.
+Prior to joining Saddleback she taught at both Riverside Community College and the University of California Riverside.
 Trained as a family and gender scholar, Professor Cubbage specializes in teaching courses that focus on social problems, inequality, gender and family.
 She feels it is a particular honor to teach introduction to sociology, as she gets to “turn on” new students to sociology.

 Professor Cubbage is passionate about being on the cutting edge of both sociological research and teaching methods and utilizes various unique teaching techniques such as student panels- facilitation groups- collaborative work- field work and pop culture to bring sociology alive.
 Her teaching pedagogy is to ensure her students see the practical relevance of sociology and are able to apply the concepts to everyday situations and problems, and most of all, to make learning fun!